haijin-development/node-sirens/README.md

 you can open a javascript Playground from the project folder with

 ```
-node_modules/.bin/playground [javascript-filename.js]
+./node_modules/.bin/playground [javascript-filename.js]
 ```

-and a javascript ClassEditor from the project folder with
+and a javascript AppBrowser from the project folder with

 ```
-node_modules/.bin/classEditor [javascript-filename.js]
+./node_modules/.bin/appBrowser [folder]
 ```

 ### Screenshots